YisiLuo/Continuous-Representation-Zoo/README.md

 - Tamara G. Kolda and Brett W. Bader.
 Tensor decompositions and applications.
 SIAM Review, 2009

-- Michael Griebel and Guanglian Li.
-On the decay rate of the singular values of bivariate functions.
-SIAM Journal on Numerical Analysis, 2018.

 - Ruofan Liang, Hongyi Sun, and Nandita Vijaykumar.
 CoordX: Accelerating implicit neural representation with a split MLP architecture.
 In International Conference on Learning Representations, 2022.